padmini1405/registration_form_js/README.md

 - Email format validation
 - Password minimum length validation (6 characters)
 - Dynamic error messages
+- Submit button is disabled and enabled when there is no validation error
 - Success alert on valid form submission

 # Technologies Used